fmExcense/compositeurdigital.github.io/en/video.md

 # Video

-Play back video content in Compositeur Digital.
+Video player for the Compositeur Digital.

-## Use in Compositeur Digital
+## Interaction in the Compositeur Digital

 You can :

 - Play, pause playback
 - Mute/unmute sound
-- Skip playback to any time in the video
+- Jump to a specific position in the video

 ## Content management